faisalmemon/ios-crash-dump-analysis-book/markdown/HybridEnvironments.md

 Then Objective-C++ can be dispensed with in the ViewController code; it can be made an Objective-C file instead.

+### Facade Solution

-Here is a facade implementation `example/facade_planets` that makes these enhancements.
+Here is a facade implementation `example/facade_planets` that overcomes the mixing of paradigms problem.

 The facade is:
 ```